taulantkoka/taulantkoka.github.io/_pages/projects.md

 ---
 ### [Airquality (NO2)](/projects/airquality/)

 Do diesel bans actually work?
-A data-driven analysis of 25 years of German air quality resulting from an afternoons worth of free time.
+A data-driven analysis of 25 years of German air quality.

 ---